-GEORGETOWN WATER DEPARTMENT - PWS ID 3105000 CY2014 WATER QUALITY/CONSUMER CONFIDENCE REPORT
+GEORGETOWN WATER DEPARTMENT - PWS ID 3105000 CY2015 WATER QUALITY/CONSUMER CONFIDENCE REPORT

 This Consumer Confidence Report (CCR) has been prepared in accordance with Massachusetts Department of Environmental Protection (DEP) regulations.
-It includes important information about the safety and quality of your water, and simple ways for you to conserve water and save money.
+It includes important information about the sources, treatment, quality, and safety of your drinking water; and simple ways for you to conserve water and save money.